ORIAMM/Capstone/README.md

 - Totti Adithana (Project Manager)
 - Justin Tjokro (Game Designer)

-## Files description
+## 📂Files description

 ```
-├── Trashure-Main              # In this Folder, containing the Unity files and README file
-   ├── Software Engineering              # In this Folder, containing all the Unity project files, to be opened by a Unity Editor
+ ├── Capstonee              # In this Folder, containing all the Unity project files, to be opened by a Unity Editor
    ├── Assets                          #  In this Folder, it contains all our code, assets, scenes, etcwas not automatically created by Unity
       ├── ...
-        ├── Script2                      # In this folder, containing all the game codes
+      ├── Script                       # In this folder, containing all the game codes
       ├── Scenes                       # In this folder, there are scenes.
 You can open these scenes to play the game via Unity
-        ├── Prefab2                      # In this folder, Contain all asset prefab that being used
       ├── ...
+   ├── ...
 ```
 <br>

-## Game controls
+## 🕹️ Controls

 The following controls are bound in-game, for gameplay and testing.